Do Go On - 396 - Rosemary Brown: A Musical Seance

 Is that a thing?

-You should be buried with your oodle.
+Should be buried with your ouddle.

 He's going down with me.

-So, she now had a huge collection of songs.
+So she now had a huge collection of songs.

 List alone had given her around 200.

-for Rosemary to release an album.
+And so it was time for Rosemary to release an album.

 Of course it was.
-This is in

-1970 and she titled
+This is in 1970 and she titled it a musical seance.

 Oh, that's good.
-I was going to say Songs

-But A Musical Seance is way better.
+But a musical seance is way better.

-Songs in the Key of Ghosts.
-It's just my first
+Songs in the key of ghosts.

-you know, no bad ideas.
+This is my first, you know, no bad ideas.

 Music to die for.